Flying with a migraine

 Whether flying for business or pleasure, the last thing you want is a headache.
 Check-out our top tips to give you the best chance of landing migraine free!

-What are airplane headaches?
+What are Airplane Headaches?

-What causes airplane headaches?
+What causes aeroplane headaches?

-AH prevention: Top Tips
+AH Prevention: Top Tips

 There are no standardised approaches to the treatment or prevention of AH.
 But, there are some proactive steps you can take to help yourself.
 Here are some top tips to help reduce the chances of developing a migraine on your next flight: